How to Change the Text Color in Discord

 Your Color Options

 The highlight.js codes give access to seven new colors in addition to the default grey.
-Once you get these down, the markdown codes begin to make a lot of sense, don’t be afraid to play around and try to find new ones.
+Once you get these down, the markdown codes make a lot of sense, don’t be afraid to play around and try to find new ones.

 Here are the codes and samples of their appearance.